one-data-model/one-data-model.github.io/_pages/sdflanguage.md

 All models in the [playground][] are syntactically valid SDF files, while the other repositories tolerate (or deliberately contain) deviations.

-## Future steps

-Next steps for SDF development (conducted in parallel):

-- Standardize the Semantic Definition Format (SDF) in IETF
-- enhance SDF to convey complex models

 ## Repository overview